 Both Farrar (Cambridge Greek Testament) and Gleason Archer (The Epistle to the Hebrews, A Study Manual) both argue, very effectively, for the mid-sixties and the latter, Gleason, narrows it to a date of 65/66.
 One area of agreement among all of those writing on the date of the book is its silence concerning the events in Jerusalem at the end of the sixth decade and the beginning of the seventh.
 Surely, concerning the subject matter of the book, some mention would have been made of the destruction of the Temple in A.D.
 70. However, this is a negative argument to be sure.
+And the mention of the book by Clement in his letter dated at A.D.
+95 does not necessarily have any bearing at all on the date of composition of the book of Hebrews because it could easily have been in existence for some decades before Clement's mention of it in the letter.

-Given all of the arguments it is reasonable to agree with Gleason and place the date of the writing of Hebrews at $A.D.\ 65/66$ .
+Given all of the arguments it is reasonable to agree with Gleason and place the date of the writing of Hebrews at A.D.
+65/66.